shaifimran/CS4067-Assignment-02-i221024-MuhammadShaifImran/README.md

 This project implements an **Online Event Booking Platform** using a **microservices architecture**.
 It allows users to browse events, book tickets, and receive notifications.
 The project is divided into several microservices, each responsible for a specific part of the functionality.

-> **Note:** The API endpoints and service details are provided as examples based on the assignment requirements :contentReference[oaicite:1]{index=1}.
-Adjustments have been made to reflect the actual implementation found in this repository.

 ---

 ## Table of Contents